jrheard/blog/_drafts/quinto.md

 Clojure
 -------

 [Clojure](https://clojure.org/) is my favorite programming language.
-It's got a strong focus on writing pure functions—all of its built-in data structures are immutable by default!—but you can still easily perform side effects in it when you want to.
+It's got a strong focus on writing pure functions—all of its built-in data structures are immutable!—but you can still easily perform side effects in it when you want to.
 It sits on top of Java, so in addition to the excellent libraries that the Clojure community has created, you can also use any Java library in your Clojure program.

 The community's great, too—they're very active on [/r/clojure](https://www.reddit.com/r/Clojure/) and the [Clojurians Slack](http://clojurians.net/), and are just generally a nice, smart, helpful, positive group that I'm proud to be a part of.